ChrisRod622922/danmaku-python-shooter/README.md

 The starting score is 5000.
 For every point of health lost, the player's score goes down by 100.
 Every time an enemy is hit, you are awarded 50 points.

+### Hard Mode
+When playing in _HARD_, the player will only have 50% HP and enemies will be tougher.
+Watch out!

 ### Keys

 ARROW KEYS = move up/down/left/right